Running a Refinement (in detail)

 equilibration_steps=1000,

-During the refinement, in addition to running the MD that is used to calculate Observables, the Universe can be equilibrated by providing a number of equilibration_steps that will be run in between the refinement steps.
+During the refinement, in addition to running the simulation to calculate Observables, the Universe can be equilibrated during refinement by providing a number of equilibration_steps that will be run in between the refinement steps.
 In general what constitutes an appropriate amount of equilibration will depend on both the Universe and the Parameters being varied.
 However, provided the changes caused by the refinement process are small, less equilibration should be needed between steps than would be when first creating the Simulation object. equilibration_steps is an optional argument, with a default value of 0 (no equilibration).

 [ ]: